tinoanic-cc/c4-genai-suite/DEVELOPERS.md

 ## Run tests

+### Locally

-Run tests using `npm run test` (stop anything that could block the ports for frontent or backend before running the tests)
+To run them locally use `npm run test` (stop anything that could block the ports for frontent or backend before running the tests).

 You can also view the outputs in the `/outputs` directory for services started by the dev/test script.

 Some tests use large files stored via `git lfs`.
-To run these tests, first install `git lfs` on your system via (e.g., `brew install git-lfs` or `apt install git-lfs`)
+To run these tests, first install `git lfs` on your system via (e.g., `brew install git-lfs` or `apt install git-lfs`).
 Then pull the large files in the c4 repository via `git lfs pull`.

+### On Github

+Tests are automatically performed by GitHub Actions when opening a pull request.

 ## Run the application for development